 The most commonly experienced fentanyl detox symptoms are:

 - Increased heart rate

 - Anxiety, depression

 - Strong cravings for more fentanyl

 Fentanyl withdrawal symptoms differ in intensity and duration depending on several factors.
 Also, each person responds to treatment and therapy differently.
-This is why medically-supervised detox is recommended.
+Treatment specialists recommend medically-supervised detox to aid in managing the symptoms.
 Trained addiction specialists will assess each person’s needs and provide medication if needed.
 In every step of the procedure, they strive to ensure each person’s comfort and safety.